-The California Space Grant Consortium is pleased to announce the seventh in a series of Undergraduate Engineering Seminars, designed to introduce undergraduate students to funded research opportunities.
+The California Space Grant Consortium is pleased to announce the eighth in a series of Undergraduate Engineering Seminars, designed to introduce undergraduate students to funded research opportunities.

 Upcoming seminar will be Wednesday, May 21, 2014 @ 3:00PM

 Where: UC San Diego’s Jacobs Hall, Room 2512, Henry G. Booker Room